 the Tiegarten, or “their Central Park” where the marathon starts and ends, right in the middle where the Victory Statue is, that tall golden thing.

-The TV tower, where I took those last two pics from, tallest building in Germany and I was completely ocd about it.
+The TV tower, where I took these last pic from, tallest building in Germany and I was completely ocd about it.
 Beware: there was a long line to get up there.

 Wasser (water), and the Spree (the canal).

 The Cathedral.
 I didn’t go in because it’s cute and I don’t want to make it burn or explode.